Skip to Content

 That’s what a reader asked us recently on Instagram.
 He too was amazed by the size of the cabbages.
 He took a photo of them and asked us if there are any recipes which could make use of them.

-Ohhh, yes there are – and that request very conveniently reminded us that we are yet to post one of our favourite recipes…
+Ohhh, yes there are – and that request very conveniently reminded us that we were yet to post one of our favourite recipes…

 Etli Kapuska; a Turkish cabbage stew recipe with meat.